ml-lohi/hackathon-milan/README.md

 #### LSTM Architecture

+The code to CNN&LSTM can be found [here](https://github.com/ml-lohi/hackathon-milan/blob/master/submission/code/cnn_lstm.ipynb).

 We constructed the CNN architecture and fed the data in it, without summing over the frames, because we need time coordinate.
 CNN layers are fed into the extra TimeDistributed layers which take care of the time domain.
 Afterwards we flatten the data and feed it into the LSTM wit 10 units, finishing with dropout and dense layer to the 4 classes.

 # The app

 You need all the libraries, provided in the [requirements.txt](https://github.com/ml-lohi/hackathon-milan/blob/master/requirements.txt).

-There are 2 apps that you can start directly by plugging in the radar.
+There are 2 apps that you can start directly by plugging in the radar:

+- [plot_cnn]
+- [plot_lstm]